 If your skill includes human interaction with end users (for example, customer service or user support), you must provide notice to users of this fact prior to the skill’s first interaction with the user.

 You must have a way for your users to report abuse to you (a contact email address will suffice), and for you to handle access and deletion requests (for example, if someone deletes their account and wants all their data deleted as well).

 The following guidelines apply to content and metadata offered for distribution in the Cortana Skills Store.
 Content means your skill name, publisher name, skill icon, skill description, the images, sounds, videos and text contained in the skill, the tiles, notifications, error messages exposed through your skill, and anything that’s delivered from a server or that your skill connects to.
 Because skills and the Cortana Skill Store are used around the world, these requirements will be interpreted and applied in the context of regional and cultural norms.

-Metadata and other content you submit to accompany your skill may contain only content that would merit a Entertainment Software Rating Board rating of PEGI 12, ESRB EVERYONE 10+ or lower, or a Pan European Game Information (PEGI) rating of 12 or lower.
+Metadata and other content you submit to accompany your skill may contain only content that would merit an Entertainment Software Rating Board (ESRB) rating of ESRB EVERYONE 10+ or lower, or a Pan European Game Information (PEGI) rating of 12 or lower.